MapsPeople/docs/src/android/v3/getting-started-on-directions.md

 When the route is generated the `onResultListener`in the first example will be called and if the Route could be generated it will call the `renderRoute` method that we will implement the rendering logic inside now.
 First we'll create a method to create and setup a `MPDirectionsRenderer` and keep a global reference to the created object.
 When that is created inside the `renderRoute` method, we will set the route on the `MPDirectionsRenderer`object with the method `setRoute(route)`.
 After that we will set the Route leg index to 0.
 Which will start animating the route.
+We will also create an action on the onLegSelectedListener for `MPDirectionsRenderer`.
+This listener is called when a user clicks on the marker at the end of a rendered leg.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>